 The poomsae is a series of movements for offense and defence techniques which can be practiced and trained, without a partner or even an instructor, in accordance with the fixed moves.
 The poomsae can be trained along the imaginary or drawn poomsae line which marks the position of foot and the line direction to move along.
 As poomsae can be practiced without a partner, you are able to focus on your own performance without distraction.
 Learning poomsae is a mental test.
 The process of mastering poomsae improves concentration, coordination, focus, memory and sharpens the mind as well as develops mental discipline and applies to all ages.

-why do I have to learn Korean terminology?
+8. Why do I have to learn Korean Terminology?

 In keeping with the rich culture of Korea and reinforcing tradition, Korean terminology is used by instructors during class and tested at grading.
 Learning Taekwondo is not limited to the techniques, but covers the language and culture in the spirit of martial arts.